mixer/developer-docs/pages/01.guides/04.test-streams/01.introduction/doc.md

 ## Example Access Key Link

 Here's an example of a test stream access link.
 You can see the channel name in the same way a regular channel shows up.
-The new section is the query paramter on the end which contains an access key: `?accessKey=<key>`.
+The new section is the query paramter on the end which contains an access key: `?accessKey=key`.

 `https://mixer.com/TestStream123?accessKey=123456-5765ca8894b1c011e0aca1786158032e`